 There is a reason that you can work well under pressure.
 That's because you know you need to get everything done by a certain time.
 So you push yourself to get it done in the required timeframe.
 The secret to achieving your goals can be as simple as setting a self-imposed goal deadline.

 But how do you know when that deadline should be?
 There are 3 simple time management questions you should ask yourself to determine what your deadline should be.
-They are:

 3 Questions to Determine Your Goal Deadline

 1: When would you be disappointed?